evmengineer/alt-safe/README.md

-# ALT Wallet
+# ALT Safe

-ALT Wallet is an alternative UI for interacting with Safe Smart Contracts.
-ALT Wallet works without any backend.
+ALT Safe is an alternative UI for interacting with Safe Smart Contracts.
+ALT Safe works without any backend.

 ## Features